 Question: Will we be granted extensions?

-Answer: No, students in the tracks will be given one year to complete all courses, including the capstone.
+Answer: No, students in the tracks will be given until February 28, 2015 to complete all courses, including the capstone.

 Question: Who do I contact with questions about the courses?